Chemistry (Chem)

 CHEM 454L.
 Inorganic Chemistry II Laboratory.
 1 Credit.

 A course in laboratory techniques as applied to inorganic systems, including modern methods for synthesizing inorganic compounds and their analyses by spectroscopic and diffraction techniques.
-Prerequisites: CHEM 254 and CHEM 254L.
+Prerequisite: CHEM 254 and CHEM 254L.
 Corequisite: CHEM 454.
 F.

 CHEM 455.
 Spectroscopy and Structure.
 3 Credits.